SebNickel/garrick/README.md

 * Allow browsing cards.
 * Allow editing and deleting "sister cards" together (i.e. both versions of a two-way card).
 * Allow splitting one card into several cards when editing.
+* Add coloured output, probably using the colorama library for better portability.